ninadpchaudhari/JUnit-Assignment-rev22/README.md

+# Junit Assignment
-## Sample Project for JUnit Assignment.
+## Project Description

 The Repository contains a maven project with queue extended from [Princeton's Intro to programming](https://introcs.cs.princeton.edu/java/43stack/) sample.

-The "enqueue" method has a bug : The developer has forgot to throw an exception when the queue is full.
+*The problem: * The "enqueue" method has a bug : The developer has forgot to throw an exception when the queue is full.
+## Requirements for assignment

+* Have 100% instruction & branch coverage for both constructors, enqueue, dequeue, peek, length, isEmpty, removeAll for Queue Class
+* Order of test execution cannot be manually set.
+Tests can be run indepedenly of each other.
+* Annotations of JUnit are to be used.
+* You should have atleast 1 failing test which reveals the bug in the enqueue method disclosed earlier.
+## Instructions for submission

+* This repo should already exist as a base code in your particular Github Classroom repositories, push your changes to your respective repositories.
+* Submit a compressed file of the entire project which contain the reports already generated.
 ## Current State of C0 and C1 coverage:
 ![Instructions Coverage](.github/badges/jacoco.svg "Instructions Coverage Jacoco")
 ![Branch Coverage](.github/badges/branches.svg "Branch Coverage Jacoco")

-#### Instructions to run
+## Instructions to run
+You can check the current code coverage using the following ways:
+### Checking code coverage on local machine.
 To Run tests and generate coverage reports :

 > mvn jacoco:prepare-agent test jacoco:report